The seven C’s to improve customer service standards

 Measuring customer service standards

-Customer service plays a very significant role in your brand image and customer retention.
+Customer services play a significant role in your brand’s image and customer retention.
 Measuring the quality of your customer service is vital if you want your business to thrive.

 For starters, how can companies measure their customer service standards?

 Ask for feedback

 Choose the best type of survey and feedback form that works for your business and start from there.
-From online surveys, polls, physical surveys that people need to fill out, there are a variety of options to choose from when asking for feedback.
+From online surveys, polls, and physical surveys that people need to fill out, there are various options to choose from when asking for feedback.

-Your outsourced customer service provider can also ask customers for feedback after every call, whether through the phone call or an email survey.
+Your outsourced customer service provider can also ask customers for feedback after every call, whether through a phone call or an email survey.
 Dedicated customer support providers in top outsourcing providers like Cloudstaff Modern Workforce are properly trained in how to provide what the customers need, as well as knowing how and when to ask for constructive comments.

-Asking the right questions is the key to getting helpful answers.
-When you’ve gotten enough respondents, start analyzing your customer service strengths and weaknesses.
+Asking the right questions is the key to getting helpful answers from customer interactions.
+When you’ve gotten enough respondents, analyze your customer service strengths and weaknesses.

-Show your appreciation to your employees who have done a great job.
+Show your appreciation to your customer service team for doing a great job.
 Also, conduct meetings to work on your flaws and weaknesses.

 Evaluate customer satisfaction and retention

 Customer retention is the mirror of customer satisfaction.
-If your customers are satisfied, they will most likely continue engaging with your brand and even start spreading positive word-of-mouth.
+If your customers are satisfied, they will likely continue engaging with your brand and even start spreading positive word of mouth.

 Take the time to evaluate if your company is losing, retaining, or gaining customers.
 From there, you can work on the next steps to take to improve the quality of customer service that you provide.